RobIsaTeam/courses/_course_3_threejs/6-objects_and_light.md

 > ### Challenge: challenge_title
 >
 > 1. Play with the 3 sphere parameters.
 See if you can make the ball look smooth.
-> 1. Make 3 smooth, small, red balls that sit on the surface of the brain.
+> 1. Make 3 smooth, small, red balls that sit on the surface of the brain using `MeshBasicMaterial`.
-> 1. Make the brain pink
+> 1. Give the brain a colour and make it fully opaque.
 > 1. Time to play with another material.
 Find the Lambert material in the docs and apply it to all geometries.
 > ...what just happened?!
-Inspect the scene carefully...
+Inspect the scene carefully... are our spheres still there?

 Time to get our brain back!
 At the moment, it's dark in our virtual room.
 Let's add some ambient light: